Blue House raid: Conflict

-At 10 p.m. on January 21, 1968, the unit approached the Segeomjeong–Jahamun checkpoint less than 100 meters from the Blue House, where Jongro police chief Choi Gyushik approached the unit and began to question them.
+At 22:00 on January 21, 1968, the unit approached the Segeomjeong–Jahamun checkpoint less than 100 meters from the Blue House, where Jongro police chief Choi Gyushik approached the unit and began to question them.
 When he grew suspicious of their answers, he drew his pistol and was shot by members of the unit who started firing and throwing grenades at the checkpoint.
-After several minutes of shooting, the unit dispersed, with some heading off to Inwang Mountain, Bibong Mountain, and Uijeongbu.
-Police Chief Choi and Assistant Inspector Jung Jong-su were killed in the firefight; one commando was captured but managed to commit suicide.
+After several minutes of shooting, the unit dispersed, with some heading off to the mountain Inwangsan, the mountain Bibongsan, and the city of Uijeongbu.
+Choi and Assistant Inspector Jung Jong-su were killed in the firefight; one commando was captured but managed to commit suicide.

 On January 22, 1968, the ROK Army's 6th Corps began a massive sweep operation to capture or kill any members of the unit.
 Soldiers from the 92nd Regiment, 30th Infantry Division captured Kim Shin-jo, who had been hiding in a civilian's house near Inwang Mountain.
 The 30th Battalion, Capital Defense Command, killed four commandos in Buam-dong and on Bukak Mountain.

-On January 23, the 26th Infantry Division's Engineer Battalion killed one commando on Dobong Mountain.
+On January 23, the 26th Infantry Division's Engineer Battalion killed one commando on Dobongsan.
 On January 24, 1968, the 26th Infantry Division and 1st Infantry Division soldiers killed 12 commandos near Seongu-ri.
 On January 25, three commandos were killed near Songchu.
 On January 29, six commandos were killed near Papyeong Mountain.

 Casualties

 During the course of this assassination attempt, South Korean casualties totaled 26 killed and 66 wounded, including about 24 civilians.
 Four Americans also were killed in attempts to block the escaping infiltrators from crossing the DMZ.
-Of the 31 members of Unit 124, 29 were killed; one, Kim Shin-jo, was captured, and the other one, Pak Jae-gyong escaped to North Korea.
-The bodies of the members of Unit 124 killed in the raid were subsequently buried in the Cemetery for North Korean and Chinese Soldiers.
+Of the 31 members of Unit 124, 29 were killed or committed suicide; one, Kim Shin-jo, was captured, and the other one, Pak Jae-gyong managed to escape back to North Korea.
+The bodies of the members of Unit 124 killed in the raid were later buried in the Cemetery for North Korean and Chinese Soldiers.